UVA rays penetrate clothing. Why are uva rays needed for chickens? Benefits

 - 381 nm spectrum

 As you can see, PPD is not mentioned in the description.
 BUT!
 This is a zinc oxide based cream which is the best physical UVA shield.
-It protects by definition from both UVB and UVA rays (note: titanium dioxide - another physical filter - protects against UVA less).
+It by definition protects against both UVB and UVA rays (note: titanium dioxide, another physical filter, is less protective against UVA).
 This time.

-The description says PA+++, which corresponds to a PPD of 8 to 16.
+The description indicates PA+++, which corresponds to PPD from 8 to 16.
 This is exactly 1/3 of SPF30 - the ratio recommended by the European Commission.
-This is two.
+That's two.

-There is a postscript UVA-UVB and the inscription on the tube "Broad spectrum" while SPF is above 15, which means protection of a wide spectrum, and not just from spectrum B rays.
-It's three.
+There is a postscript UVA-UVB and the inscription on the tube “Broad spectrum” while at the same time SPF is above 15, which means broad spectrum protection, and not just from spectrum B rays.
+That's three.

 And there is an inscription about the critical wavelength - 381 nm.
 Considering that this is more than the recommended European norm - 370 nm, we have fourth proof of UVA protection.

-Thus, in cosmetics, we are not interested in a specific index *, which can be called anything - PPD, PA +++, etc., but in the fundamental presence of protection against A-rays.
+Thus, in cosmetics, we are not interested in a specific index*, which can be called anything - PPD, PA+++, etc. - but in the fundamental presence of protection from A-rays.

 As can be seen from the examples, most often it is there.
-Therefore, do not panic - carefully study the description - and calmly go on vacation!
+Therefore, don’t panic - carefully study the description - and calmly go on vacation!

-The only thing to keep in mind is that no sunscreen can fully protect against UVB and UVA.
-Do not neglect the well-known rules of safe exposure to the sun!
+The only thing to remember is that no sunscreen can completely protect against UVB and UVA.
+Do not neglect the generally known rules of safe exposure to the sun!

-Tanning equipment has become one of the fastest growing in the world in the world.
+Tanning equipment has become one of the fastest growing industries in the world.
 This is mainly due to the various benefits it can provide to the user from a medical and aesthetic point of view.
-The main purpose of tanning salons is to produce an artificial tanned color for their users.
-Over the years, tanning technology has been developed to meet the growing demand for vitamin D, and sunlight is regarded as its main source.
+The main purpose of tanning beds is to produce an artificial tan for their users.
+Over the years, tanning technology has been developed to meet the growing need for vitamin D, with sunlight being considered as its main source.

-Solariums emerged as a useful device for consumers who wanted to tan in the most efficient way.
+Tanning beds emerged as a useful device for consumers who wanted to tan in the most effective way.

 What are the differences between UVA and UVB rays?
-It is important to first familiarize yourself with the comparison of these two types of UV rays used for tanning.
-UVA rays are longer wavelengths of ultraviolet rays that penetrate deep into the innermost layered layers of the skin, while UVB rays can penetrate the outermost part of the skin.
-These types of ultraviolet rays can give comparative results to the consumer.
-UVB tanning beds create shorter wavelengths of ultraviolet rays to increase the production of melanin, the brown pigment from our skin.
-UVA tanning beds on the other hand are used to support the production of melanin to achieve the desired tanning results.
-It can also penetrate deep layers of the skin such as spinush.
+It is important to first become familiar with the comparison between these two types of UV rays used for tanning.
+UVA rays are longer wavelengths of ultraviolet rays that penetrate deep into the inner layers of the skin, while UVB rays can penetrate the outermost part of the skin.
+These types of UV rays can provide comparative results to the consumer.
+UVB Tanning beds create shorter wavelengths of ultraviolet rays to increase the production of melanin, the brown pigment from our skin.
+UVA tanning beds on the other hand are used to maintain melanin production to achieve desired tanning results.
+It can also penetrate into the deeper layers of the skin such as spinush.

-Although both types of tanning beds can produce controlled ultraviolet radiation, it performs its functions separately.
-UBA Solariums can be used for longer tanning sessions, while UVB.
-Tanning salons are limited to short sessions due to the higher risk of burning.
-UVA humidifiers are equipped with adjustable solar lamps and a frequency ballast to control the machine's ultraviolet emissions.
+Although both types of tanning beds can produce controlled UV light, it performs its functions separately.
+UBA Tanning salons can be used for longer tanning sessions, while UVB.
+Tanning beds are limited to short sessions due to the higher risk of burning.
+UVA humidifiers are equipped with adjustable solar lamps and a frequency ballast to control the machine's UV emissions.
 Modern bed designs can emit an average of 93% to 99% UVA radiation, or three times the UVA radiation from the sun.
-UVB beds, on the other hand, have a variety of low and high pressure solar lamps that produce more rapid radiation depending on the individual's tanning desires.
+UVB beds, on the other hand, have a variety of low and high pressure solar lamps that produce faster radiation depending on a person's tanning desires.
 Another difference between the two is the appearance on the skin.
-Moisture beds UVA give a more tanned color, while UVB is responsible for bringing melanin to the surface of the skin.
-In addition to frequent use of these beds, UVA beds can give you skin problems such as immature skin aging, breakouts and wrinkles, while UVB can lead to more serious problems with health conditions such as skin cancer.
+UVA moisturizing beds give a more tanned complexion, while UVB is responsible for bringing melanin to the surface of the skin.
+In addition to frequent use of these beds, UVA beds can give you skin problems such as immature skin aging, rashes and wrinkles, while UVB can lead to more serious problems with health problems such as skin cancer.

 The leather industry continues to develop a combination of UVA and UVB to meet both tanning requirements.
-It is always recommended to tan in a moderate way, whether the goals are to improve the appearance of the skin, acquire sufficient vitamin D nutrients, or get comfort from internal tanning.
-Most tanning beds built today provide competitive results based on comfortable bed design, lower electrical usage, and environmentally friendly lamps.
-Manufacturers believed that moderate use of beds produced safer results.
-It's still a long debate between the industry and clinical studies, which argue that overexposure to radiation can lead to more serious skin health problems.
+It is always recommended to tan in a moderate way, should the goals improve appearance skin, obtain sufficient nutrients for vitamin D or gain comfort from internal tanning.
+Most sunrooms built today provide competitive results based on comfortable bed design, lower electrical usage and environmentally friendly lamps.
+Manufacturers believed that moderate use of the beds produced safer results.
+There is still a long debate between the industry and clinical studies that say overexposure to radiation can lead to more serious skin health problems.

-Briefly from the discussion, the main differences between UVA and UVB tanning beds are as follows: 1.
-The penetrating effects of UV rays on our skin 2.
+Briefly from the discussion, the main differences between UVA and UVB tanning are as follows: 1.
+Penetrating effects of ultraviolet rays on our skin 2.
 Skin color results based on doses received by each bed type 3.
 Skin damage from overexposure 4.
-The type of UV rays produced by the tanning machine 5.
+Type of ultraviolet rays produced by the tanning machine 5.
 Time period in each session